The best winter makeup tips

 Powder can make your skin look dull and matte foundations can settle into flakes and dry skin, making your complexion look patchy.
 Instead, reach for a moisturizing BB or CC cream that has reflective pigment in it, or choose a foundation with a creamier base that glides smoothly over the skin.

 4. Achieve rosy cheeks with cream blush

 You can create flushed, rosy skin by generously swirling on pink blush.
-But instead of picking up your tried-and-true powder blush, again choose a more hydrating formula.
-A cream blush or multi-stick is perfect for adding color to the skin and a liquid highlight is the perfect finishing touch.
+But instead of picking up your tried-and-true powder blush, again, choose a more hydrating formula.
+A cream blush or multi-stick is perfect for adding color to the skin, and a liquid highlighter is the perfect finishing touch.